 Definition: A content Resource Set.
-The extension of a collection consists of the Information Objects it contains.
-A collection may be defined by a membership criterion, which is the intension of the collection.
+The 'extension' of a collection consists of the Information Objects it contains.
+A Collection may be defined by a membership criterion, which is the 'intension' of the collection.

 - Collection <isa> Resource Set

 - Collection <isa> Resource

 - Information Object <belongTo> Collection

 - Collection <hasIntension> Query

-- Collection <hasExtension> Resource Set (set of Information Object)
+- Collection < hasExtension > Resource Set (set of Information Object)

-Rationale: Collections represent the "classic" mechanism to organise Information Objects and to provide focused views of the Digital Library Information Object Resource Set.
-These focused views enable Actors to access to thematic parts of the whole; they can be created by the Librarians in order to keep the set of Information Objects organised and to improve its access and usage; further, they can be created by authorised Content Consumers in order to implement their own personal views of the Digital Library Information Object Resource Set.
+Rationale: Collections represent the classic mechanism to organise Information Objects and to provide focused views of the Digital Library Information Object Resource Set.
+These focused views enable Actors to access thematic parts of the whole; they can be created by Librarians to keep the set of Information Objects organised and to improve its access and usage; further, they can be created by authorised Content Consumers to implement their own personal views of the Digital Library Information Object Resource Set.

 The definition and identification of the Information Objects constituting a Collection (the collection extension) is based on a characterisation criterion (the collection intension).
-These criteria can range from an enumeration of the extension to conditions that specify which are the properties that information objects must satisfy in order to be collection members (truth conditions).
+These criteria can range from an enumeration of the extension to conditions that specify which properties information objects must satisfy in order to be collection members (truth conditions).

-Typically, Collections are hierarchically structured in sub-collections, but for generality we do not include this structuring in the present model.
+Typically, Collections are hierarchically structured in sub-collections, but for general purposes we do not include this structuring in the present model.